-As of September 2020, RSE is compulsory in primary schools with the expectation that it will be taught from April 2021.
+As of September 2020, RSE is compulsory in primary schools.
 Primary schools are required to teach the elements of sex education contained in the science curriculum.
 Parents/carers are permitted to withdraw their children from any additional lessons on sex education that are not incorporated into the science curriculum.